myminseok/kubeflow-main/README.md

 ### Troubleshooting

 #### AVI virtual service is not assigned, 'pending'
-this will be impreved on next AVI version.
+this will be impreved on next AVI version (higher than 20.1.6)
 ```
 kubectl get svc -n istio-system